19hours/sg-statutes/Acts/Financial Advisers Act.md

 (e) a finance company which has been granted an exemption from section 25(2) of the Finance Companies Act (Cap.
 108) to carry on a business of providing any financial advisory service;

-(ea) a securities exchange, a futures exchange, a recognised market operator, or an approved holding company, in respect of the provision of any financial advisory service that is solely incidental to its operation of a securities market, a futures market, or to its performance as an approved holding company, as the case may be; and
+(ea) an approved exchange, a recognised market operator, or an approved holding company, in respect of the provision of any financial advisory service that is solely incidental to its operation of an organised market, or to its performance as an approved holding company, as the case may be; and

+[Act 4 of 2017 wef 08/10/2018]

 (f) such other persons or classes of persons as may be prescribed.